Spacecraft

 Ground Stations and Sensors

 Ground stations and sensors are physical locations that track spacecraft, defining when observation opportunities occur.
 Station properties directly affect tracking geometry and measurement quality.
+Essential station characteristics:- Location: Latitude, longitude, and altitude determine what spacecraft can be observed

 - Elevation mask: Minimum observable elevation as a function of azimuth.
 Accounts for terrain obstructions like mountains or buildings.